 Male workers in the LGBTQ+ community earn about 4 percent less than the typical worker, according to the HRC Foundation analysis.
 For female workers in the LGBTQ+ community, there’s a 13 percent shortfall.

-Likely a result of smaller incomes, LGBTQ+ individuals tend to have less in savings.
+LGBTQ+ individuals also tend to have less in savings.
 According to the same analysis by the HRC Foundation, a smaller percentage of LGBTQ+ Americans have $10,000 or more in savings than their non-LGBTQ+ counterparts.

 “Previous research has found that LGBTQ+ adults in the United States, on average, fare worse economically than their straight and cisgender counterparts,” the HRC Foundation declared in releasing its findings about pay.